-- A. Use or possession of controlled substances, toxic substance, medical cannabis, and alcohol before, during, or after school hours, at school or in any other school location, is prohibited in accordance with school district policies with respect to a Drug-Free Workplace/Drug-Free School. - B. The school district shall develop, implement, and evaluate comprehensive programs and activities that foster safe, healthy, supportive, and drug-free environments that support student academic achievement. - C. Every school that participates in a school district chemical abuse program shall establish a chemical abuse preassessment team.
-The team is responsible for addressing reports of chemical abuse problems and making recommendations for appropriate responses to the individual reported cases. - D. The school district shall establish a drug-free awareness program for its employees.
+- A. Use or possession of controlled substances, toxic substance, medical cannabis, and alcohol before, during, or after school hours, at school or in any other school location, is prohibited in accordance with charter school policies with respect to a Drug-Free Workplace/Drug-Free School. - B. The charter school shall develop, implement, and evaluate comprehensive programs and activities that foster safe, healthy, supportive, and drug-free environments that support student academic achievement. - C. Every charter school that participates in a charter school chemical abuse program shall establish a chemical abuse preassessment team.
+The team is responsible for addressing reports of chemical abuse problems and making recommendations for appropriate responses to the individual reported cases. - D. The charter school shall establish a drug-free awareness program for its employees.

-[Note: School districts are required to establish a drug-free awareness program for school district employees pursuant to the Drug-Free Workplace Act.
-In addition, state law requires that the written districtwide school discipline policy must include procedures for detecting and addressing chemical abuse problems of a student while on the school premises.
-Further, school districts are required to develop, implement, and evaluate comprehensive programs and activities that foster safe, healthy, supportive, and drug-free environments that support student academic achievement if receiving funding under the federal Student Support and Academic Enrichment Grants law.]
+[Note: Charter schools are required to establish a drug-free awareness program for charter school employees pursuant to the Drug-Free Workplace Act.
+In addition, state law requires that the written charter school discipline policy must include procedures for detecting and addressing chemical abuse problems of a student while on the school premises.
+Further, charter schools are required to develop, implement, and evaluate comprehensive programs and activities that foster safe, healthy, supportive, and drug-free environments that support student academic achievement if receiving funding under the federal Student Support and Academic Enrichment Grants law.]